calaldees/KaraKara/README.md

     * Can be controled via hotkeys or repotely with websockets
     * Automatically updates track list when the queue is changed.
     * Queue order is obscured passed a configurable time
+  * Comunity interface
+    * a dynamic web app to facilitate the curation of track content
+      * upload videos
+      * tag videos
+      * view logs of past events
 * mediaserver
   * nginx webserver to proxy website(pyramid) and serve datafiles efficently
   * postgresql database for prouction.ini configuration